NIH-HPC/snakemake-class/exercise00/README.md

-## Exercise 00
+## Exercise 00 - Singularity refresher.

-This is a short recap of how to use singularity containers.
+This is a brief reminder of how to use singularity containers.
 For more detail see the materials for the companion
 [Singularity class](https://github.com/NIH-HPC/Singularity-Tutorial) or the [Singularity documentation](http://singularity.lbl.gov/quickstart).